A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Core Concepts of SSM

 \\

+The parameters in S6 are discretized using the Zero Order Hold method, following the approach set by S5.
+The Mamba architecture integrates components from both H3\cite{fu2023hungryhungryhipposlanguage} and Gated MLP, incorporating an additional SSM layer and connections resembling the green parallelograms found in H3. \autoref{algorithm1} \& \autoref{algorithm2} outlined above shows the differences between S4 and S6.
 Mamba integrates a selective mechanism into its state space models (S6) to prioritize important content dynamically during training. \textbf{SSM + Selection (S6)} outlines a computational process for handling input sequences $x$ and generating corresponding output sequences $y$.
 It begins by initializing a structured matrix \textbf{\textit{A}} and projecting the input sequence $x$ into tensors \textbf{\textit{B}} and \textbf{\textit{C}} using specific functions $s_{\mathbf{B}}$ and $s_{\mathbf{C}}$.
 The parameter $\mathbf{\Delta}$, serves as a time step parameter which is used in discretization.
 It is computed based on a function $\mathbf{\tau}$ incorporating additional parameters and $s_{\mathbf{\Delta}}$.
 Subsequently, \textbf{\textit{A}} and \textbf{\textit{B}} undergo discretization alongside $\mathbf{\Delta}$, resulting in transformed tensors $\overline{\textbf{\textit{A}}}$ and $\overline{\textbf{\textit{B}}}$ as mentioned below in \autoref{eq:12}.

 The core of the algorithm involves applying a state space model (SSM) function to $x$ using ($\overline{\textbf{\textit{A}}}$, $\overline{\textbf{\textit{B}}}$, \textbf{\textit{C}}) facilitating a time-varying recurrence process (``scan'').
 This approach ensures that the output sequence $y$ reflects the transformations and interactions specified by SSM and selection mechanisms integrated within the architecture of S6. \autoref{fig:mamba} illustrates how selective components from H3 and Gated MLP are combined to construct the Mamba.